 2. “Currently, how quickly can our organization adapt to change?”
 This question prompts leaders to look internally, asking for an honest assessment of an organization’s current structures, processes, and behaviors.

 Here’s how you should think about the strategic, operational, and tactical decisions in your organization:

 - Shape the operating rhythm through select meetings that convey clear and actionable strategic intent.
 The least frequent of the three strategic meetings shape the organization by providing high-level, senior-leader plan that cascades to comparatively junior teammates.
 These teammates interpret, operationalize, and translate that strategic guidance for their teams throughout the organization.

 - Monitor the organization’s pulse and maintain momentum with informed operational syncs.
 These meetings must be a two-way street flowing strategic intent down to teams and bubbling up front-line reports to their superiors in a digestible format that respects a senior leader’s limited time.

 - Outpace the organization’s external environment by empowering front-line teams with tactical guidance, resources, and support.
 By creating a culture of communicate, teams can outpace their environments.

-For more in-depth insights for how to leverage establishing an effective operating rhythm to build intentional leadership, download our Way to Work in 2022 Playbook below.
+For more in-depth insights for how to leverage establishing an effective operating rhythm to build intentional leadership, download our Way to Work Playbook below.